brevzin/cpp_proposals/2760_ranges_26_plan/ranges-26-plan.md

 # Views

-As before, we'll start by enumerating all the adapters in range-v3 (and a few that aren't), noting their status updated by C++23.
+As before, we'll start by enumerating all the adaptors in range-v3 (and a few that aren't), noting their status updated by C++23.
 Note that many of the adaptors here labelled C++20 or C++23 are in range-v3 also, we're just using the status "range-v3" to indicate that an adaptor is in range-v3 *only*:

 | View | Current Status | Proposed Priority |
 |---------------|----------------|----------|